 Bathing bookworms will love the glittering turquoise pool, overlooked by Nha Trang Mountains, flanked by sun loungers, palm trees and cabanas, and equipped with a mini-library of novels for guests to borrow.
 The pool is right by the beach and restaurant, so you can hop from one to the other.

 Don’t get bruises bringing your surfboard: the hotel has a little shop in the lobby, which caters to all your nautical needs.
 You can also pick up gifts and souvenirs for the folks back home.

 Little Smiths will lose their hearts to the private beach and restaurant, where the young-at-heart menu includes ‘fisherman’s’ fish and chips, ice-cream, juices and milkshakes.
-Babysitting can be arranged; extra beds can be added.
+Babysitting can be arranged from VND250,000 an hour; extra beds can be added.

 Kids aged eight or under, but teens will love it here, too.

 There are three Family condos in the Oceanview block on the ground floor.
 These are effectively two interconnecting one-bedroom condos with a double and a twin room– perfect for families of all ages.
 The Garden Villas are close to all the main facilities.

 None, but there’s a small room next to Sandals restaurant stocked with toys, board games, DVD player, Wii and kids’ movies.
 You wouldn’t want to leave your little ones here all day, but it’s a great place to drop them off for a few hours while you hit the spa or have a romantic meal a deux.

 At 2pm on Saturdays, the hotel has Bake and Make, where children can make cupcakes with the amiable chefs.
 On Sunday mornings, there are painting and colouring-in sessions.